solliancenet/azure-synapse-build-together-blog/Blog-2/data-engineering.md

     ![Copy Data activity in the pipeline in the Integrate hub.](./media/copy-data-activity-integrate-hub.png "Copy Data activity in Integrate hub")

 2. Observe the **Source** tab.
 Notice the reference to the source dataset.
 In this case, it is a binary dataset, meaning that it does not model the schema of the file(s) it represents.
-Also notice the wildcard path; this specifies that all files in the `coviddata` container should be moved.
-We did not define the specific file to move in the Copy Data wizard.
+Notice the use of a wildcard path; this matches all files in the `coviddata` container; thus, we’ll be moving all the files.
+You are not required to define a specific file to move in the Copy Data wizard.

     ![Copy Data activity Source settings.](./media/source-tab-copy-data.png "Source settings")